scottaicode/deepcontent-ai/README.md

 Adjust content style, length, calls-to-action, and more to match your brand voice.

+### Research Caching and Reliability

+The system uses Vercel KV storage to cache research results, improving performance and providing better reliability when API services experience timeouts or connection issues.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.